ceph3us/rust-caliburn/README.md

   * Channels and channel keys
   * Mask expressions
   * Command-level validation
-  * IPv6 addresses
+  * Allowing idents to have ~, many networks use this to indicate unverified idents

 #### Code hygiene
   * Increased unit test coverage
   * Better commenting in PEG spec

 #### Decisions to be made
-  * Deviation from RFC2812 may be made to allow forward-slash (0x2F) since some networks (like Freenode) use this in host cloaks
-  * Deviation from RFC2812 may be made to allow colon (0x3A) in non-final parameters, to  allow for some protocol extensions (like ircd-seven's ISUPPORT lines)
+  * Some IRCd's (again ircd-seven is the case study) do not enforce the strict DNS complience for hostnames when they are artificially masked, so we should accept things like

 [ci-build-stat]: https://travis-ci.org/ceph3us/rust-caliburn.svg?branch=master
 [ci-link]: https://travis-ci.org/ceph3us/rust-caliburn